CREATE x YOUR x CULTURE

 ARC Independent SOCIAL CLUB

-We are developing an experimental monthly Social Club with our neighbour McNeills, held on the last Friday of every month.
+We run an experimental Social Club once a month with our neighbour McNeills, held on the last Friday of every month.
 This is an evolving space that brings people together and encourages informal discussion centred around creative practice and how this connects us with the wider culture and environment we are all embedded within.

 Music is central to the space as both a communal activity and a direct way to collectively release some energy.
-Through this space we attempt to create the conditions for the emergence of an as yet unknown larger cultural programme that can begin to tackle the prevailing societal mindset that places debt based market economics above every other aspect of being.
-This may be a bit ambitious and driven by wishful thinking for what is essentially a boozer in the Southside of Glasgow, but we'll give it a go and see if we can plant some seeds that talk of symbioses, collaboration, reciprocity and the mesmeric power of our technology now making the human species a major geophysical event.
+Through this space we attempt to create the conditions for the emergence of an as yet unformed larger cultural programme that can begin to tackle the prevailing societal mindset that places debt based market economics above every other aspect of being.
+This may be a bit ambitious and driven by wishful thinking for what is essentially a boozer in the Southside of Glasgow, but we'll give it a go and see if we can plant some seeds that talk of symbioses, collaboration, relationship, reciprocity and the mesmeric power of our technology now making the human species a major geophysical, and potentially cataclysmic, event.

 Síbín, a supportive environment for critical conversations responding to artists work in progress.